stefancristianco/monitor-telegram-bot/README.md

 }
 ```

-You will need to edit the following entrie:
+You will need to edit the following entries:

 - Secret Bot token that was provided to you by BotFather.
 This token controls your bot.
 - Your chatid.
 Your bot is public, so anyone can find it and interact with it.
 This id is used to make sure nobody else can send commands to your bot, except you.
 We will get back to this step a bit later.